worldline/ios-training/docs/src/tooling/README.md

 ## Xcode

 Install the latest Xcode version from the AppStore.
-You need to run Xcode at least once before starting the training to perform a post setup steps At the end of the this phase, you should see a welcome window
+You need to run Xcode at least once before starting the training to perform a post setup steps.
+At the end of the this phase, you should see a welcome window.

-## A free or paid Apple developr account
+## Using a free or paid Apple developr account

 If you want to deploy your app to a device, you need to have at least a free developer account.
+A paid account, will allow to develop and test on multiple devices and, most importantly,

 If you are part of a company, you can request to be added to your company account as a developer.
 Once this is done, you'll need to add some certificates to your keychain.
-You can consult with your compa

 If you want to use a self-owned account You can create one [https://developer.apple.com/](https://developer.apple.com/).

-A free account allows to deploy to a single device at a time.
-This should be enough for this training.
+Since a free account allows to deploy to a single device at a time, this should be enough for this training.
+Otherwise, you can use any paid account that is available to you.

 Once you have a developer account (as part of your enterprise or self-owned), you need to add it to Xcode.
 This is done by opneing Xcode and then choosing "Xcode -> Settings -> accounts tab" and then click on the "+" button.